Eschatologue/CM_wiki/docs/lore/antares/nation/valinor.md

 # **:nation-valinor:**{ .x8l } <br> **Valinor**{ .chev-lr } { .align-center }

+"*The last hearth beneath the northern stars, where the exiled kindle knowledge in place of faith, and the Irminsul blazes so their ghosts may not freeze to outlast the world that cast them aside*"
+{ .quote .align-center }

 ## Overview

-> *"We did not flee to Valinor to hide—we came to outlast the world that cast us aside."*{ .emq }
-— Chancellor Elyndor Laaksonen, inaugural address
-{ .quote }

 The **State of Valinor**, often referred to simply as **Valinor**, stands as a lone beacon of warmth in the frozen northern wastelands of Antares.
 A city-state built upon perseverance, it shelters elves who once called the verdant forests and great halls of Myrkheim home—refugees, exiles, and those who sought to escape the oppression of their past.